TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 ### Objectives

-1. Extend generated folding patterns with hand-written patterns.
+1. Extend generated folding rules with hand-written rules.
 You should include only structures, where folding is reasonable.
 2. Integrate generated pretty-printing rules and completion templates into your MiniJava editor.
 Improve your syntax definition to support